Find Affordable College Courses

 Lakeland, FL

-Florida Southern College landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree ecology, evolution and systematics biology programs.
-Located in the city of Lakeland, Florida Southern is a private not-for-profit college with a small student population.
+With a ranking of #7, Florida Southern College did quite well on this year’s most popular schools for ecology, evolution and systematics biology students working on their bachelor’s degree.
+Located in the midsize city of Lakeland, Florida Southern is a private not-for-profit school with a small student population.

 About 89% of the students majoring in ecology at the school are women while 11% are male.